 Arlo Guthrie has been known to generations as a prolific songwriter, social commentator, master storyteller, actor and activist.

-Born in Coney Island, New York in 1947, Arlo is the eldest son of Marjorie Mazia Guthrie, a professional dancer with the Martha Graham Company and founder of The Committee to Combat Huntington’s Disease, and America’s most beloved singer/writer/philosopher/artist Woody Guthrie.
-Arlo has become an iconic figure in folk music in his own right with a distinguished and varied career spanning over fifty years.
+Born in Coney Island, Brooklyn, New York in 1947, Arlo is the eldest son of Marjorie Mazia Guthrie, a professional dancer with the Martha Graham Company and founder of The Committee to Combat Huntington’s Disease, and America’s most beloved singer/writer/philosopher/artist Woody Guthrie.
+Arlo has become an iconic figure in folk music with a distinguished and varied career spanning almost sixty years.

-Growing up Guthrie, Arlo was surrounded by such renowned artists as Pete Seeger, Lee Hays, Ronnie Gilbert, Sonny Terry, Brownie McGhee, and Ramblin’ Jack Elliott to name only a few.
-Not surprisingly, Arlo drew from these in influences and he in turn became a delineative artist bridging generations of folk.
+Growing up Guthrie, Arlo was surrounded by such renowned artists as Pete Seeger, Lee Hays, Ronnie Gilbert, Fred Hellerman (The Weavers), Sonny Terry, Brownie McGhee, and Ramblin’ Jack Elliott, to name only a few.
+Not surprisingly, Arlo drew from these influences and he in turn became a delineative artist bridging generations of folk.
 He and Pete Seeger created a legendary collaboration that was sustained for over forty years.
-The last Pete & Arlo show was in November 30, 2013 at Carnegie Hall, only a few months before Pete passed away at the age of 94.
+The last Pete & Arlo show was on November 30, 2013 at Carnegie Hall, only a few months before Pete passed away at the age of 94.

-In 1965 a teenaged Guthrie performed a “friendly gesture” that proved to be fateful.
+In 1965, a teenaged Guthrie performed a “friendly gesture” that proved to be fateful.
 Arlo was arrested for littering, leading him to be deemed “not moral enough to join the army.”
 Guthrie attained international attention at age 19 by recounting the true events on the album Alice’s Restaurant in 1967.
-The Alice’s Restaurant Massacree, an 18-minute and 20-second partially sung comic monologue opposing the war and the backward reasoning of authority, has become an anti-establishment anthem and an essential part of the Thanksgiving holiday season, still broadcast widely on terrestrial, internet and satellite radio.
+The Alice’s Restaurant Massacree has become an anti-establishment anthem and an essential part of the Thanksgiving holiday season, still broadcast widely on terrestrial, internet and satellite radio.
 Alice’s Restaurant achieved platinum status and was made into a movie in 1969, in which Arlo played himself, by the esteemed director Arthur Penn.
 1969 also brought Arlo to the rock festival of the ages – Woodstock.
-His appearance showcased Arlo’s chart-topping Coming Into Los Angeles, which was included on the multi-platinum Woodstock: Music From The Original Soundtrack And More (1970).
+His appearance showcased Arlo’s hit Coming Into Los Angeles, which was included on the multi-platinum Woodstock: Music From The Original Soundtrack And More (1970).

-Beginning the seventies with a number of albums for Warner Bros., Guthrie helped set the standard for the singer-songwriter genre burgeoning at the time.
-Perhaps the best known is Hobo’s Lullaby (1972) featuring a diverse body of work.
+Beginning in the 1960s under a recording contract for Warner Bros., Guthrie helped set the standard for the singer-songwriter genre burgeoning at the time.
+Perhaps the best known is Hobo’s Lullaby (1972), featuring a diverse body of work.
 Most notable is the definitive version of Steve Goodman’s The City of New Orleans that was a hit on all major charts.
-Another critically acclaimed album that charted on Billboard was Amigo (1976), which includes Massachusetts, honored in 1981 as the of official State Folk Song.
+Another critically acclaimed album was Amigo (1976), which includes Massachusetts, honored in 1981 as the official state folk song.

-Inspired by his parents’ activism, Arlo bought the old Trinity Church (“the” church) that is now home to The Guthrie Center and The Guthrie Foundation.
-Named for his parents, The Guthrie Center is a not-for-profit interfaith church foundation dedicated to providing a wide range of local and international services.
-The Guthrie Foundation is a separate not-for-profit educational organization that addresses issues such as the environment, health care, cultural preservation and educational exchange.
-In 2009 Arlo was awarded the ASCAP Foundation Champion Award for making a difference through social action on behalf of worthwhile causes and demonstrating exceptional efforts in humanitarianism.
+In 1991, inspired by his parents’ activism, Arlo bought the old Trinity Church (“the” church) that is now home to The Guthrie Center, named for his parents, Woody & Marjorie Guthrie.
+The Guthrie Center is a not-for-profit foundation dedicated to providing a wide range of local and international services.